pdxprotestguide/protestguide/guides/portland/police_tactics.md

 #### Tear gas

 Tear gasses and smokes are used to temporarily cause irritation to the eyes, mouth, throat, lungs, and skin.
-Federal and local LEOs both deploy tear gas.
+Federal and local LEOs both deploy tear gas to disperse protests.

 Exposure to tear gas can make it difficult for you to see and make you feel like you’re unable to breathe normally, which can cause confusion, panic, and psychological distress in addition to intense physical pain.
 Covering your eyes with goggles, wearing long sleeves and pants, and using a respirator with acid/vapor rated filters or gas masks are the best strategies to avoid debilitating exposure.